 Everyone, who has to maintain, update and optimize many apps and games knows the struggle: managing a number of apps in a number of stores for a number of languages is a real time-eater!
 This is why we developed the Publisher module.

 Here you can get an overview of all your locales and see the status of your metadata in each language.
 This is also, where you can request translations to improve the way you work with translators.
-If you want to know more about this feature, read this article.

 When you have a license for both, the ASO Tool module and the Publisher module, you benefit from additional keyword information while editing your metadata.
 When you hover over an individual term in your keyword field, App Radar automatically searches for ranking keywords including this particular keywords.
 Thus, you know, which keywords you should keep in this field and which you have to optimize.